Cinematography

 Camera Options and Video Quality

 Back in the earliest days of drones, the kind you built yourself, no camera was included and you had to hack a point-and-shoot model to allow interval shooting of still images.
 We’ve sure come a long way: modern drones almost always include a camera, with the best models equaling the image and video quality of professional DSLR units.
+The Sony Airpeak S1 with Sony Alpha 7IV is one new and great drone.
+Fast speeds and fast stops to capture great movement.
+With obstacle avoidance sensors to keep the drone flying all the time.

 The most flexible drones have camera ports on the bottom that allow you to swap out stabilized cameras, or even let you install a camera with an interchangeable lens mount.
 The Inspire 2 series, for example, has a bottom-mounted camera port that takes a wide range of options.
 The flagship model of camera, the Zenmuse X7, has a 24MP (Super 35 size) sensor capable of taking 6K video and supporting 4 different high-quality prime lenses.
 For maximal flexibility in post processing, the sensor has a phenomenal 14 stops of dynamic range and records in either CinemaDNG or Apple’s ProRes Raw codec.
 No matter which codec you choose, you’ll never lack for image detail when recording at up to 4.4 Gbps on the removable solid-state drive (SSD).